lionelburgbach/ServerTCP_ClientTCP/spec/PROTOCOL.md

 ##Closing and When

-The client will send the command BYE ans it will stop the server.
+The client will send the command BYE and it will stop the server.